-The Three Rs — Reduce use, re-use and recycle — are a triad that all but defines an approach adopted by conservationist in the 1960s.
+The Three Rs — Reduce use, reuse, recycle are steps in a triad that all but defines an approach adopted by conservationist in the 1960s.
 And, as stodgy as it may sound, the green movement today is mostly an updated version of ideals in discussion then.

-Almost all of the environmental systems in a modern business can be discussed with the three Rs in mind.
+Almost all of the environmental systems in a modern business can be discussed.
+All with the three Rs in mind.
 How much electricity does your business use?
 What about paper use?
 What about the buildings your business occupies?

 To go green is to walk quietly through the path presented to you.
 This can save your business money, raise its status (or its appeal) among clients and create a healthier workplace.